-The best iPhone 6s, 6s Plus and SE UK contract deals - January 2017
+The best iPhone 6s, 6s Plus and SE UK contract deals - August 2017

 Having spent plenty of time with Apple's current flagships, we're still mightily impressed with the last gen - check out our reviews of the 6s and 6s Plus to find out why.
 And there's now a third top-spec option in the form of the iPhone SE: a smaller-screened handset that packs pretty much all the power of its bigger siblings.

 But we know the real reason you've landed on this page is so that you can buy one.
-Fair enough: below you'll find the best UK contract deals currently on offer with all of the major network providers.
+Fair enough: below you'll find the top deals currently on offer with all of the major network providers.

 These all show the total cost of ownership (TCO), which is the cost of the contract, multiplied by the 24 months duration, with the upfront cost added.

-Is 16GB of phone enough for you?
+Is 32GB of phone enough for you?
 If it is, these are the iPhone 6s deals you'll want to take a look at.
-The EE deal looks the pick of the bunch to us, with 3GB for the price of £25.99 a month.
+The EE deal looks the pick of the bunch to us with 2GB for £22.99 a month, or O2 with 3GB for £26 a month.

 EE